suchipi/describe-component/README.md

-The reason `describe-component` doesn't treat these two forms interchangeably is that changing the props of an already-rendered component will go through a different code path (`componentWillReceiveProps`) than setting the props for a component before mounting it will (`componentWillMount`), so it's important not to mix up the two.
+The reason `describe-component` doesn't treat these two forms interchangeably is that changing the props of an already-rendered component will go through a different code path (`componentWillReceiveProps`) than setting the props for a component before mounting it (`componentWillMount`), so it's important not to mix up the two.

 ```js